mathigon/textbooks/content/codes/content.md

 same name.

 However, they didn’t like the way these specific letters looked – so they just chose four random letters instead!
-As you can see, they ended up spelling the word [[ruiv]]!
+As you can see, they ended up spelling the word [[rujv]]!

 ::: column(width=200)